 SEC.
-3.11 ENVIRONMENTAL & LIFE/SAFETY
+3.09 ENVIRONMENTAL & LIFE/SAFETY

-Lessor agrees to provide a space free from all environmental and life / safety hazards.
+Lessor agrees to provide a space free from all environmental and life/safety hazards.
 Lessor agrees that the premises will be in compliance with applicable health and safety standards set forth by OSHA, EPA, and the CDC.

-If at any time throughout the tenancy of the lease, and environmental, health, or safety hazard is suspected or identified, the State will provide written notice to the lessor.
-The lessor agrees to take corrective action to investigate, test and remedy the suspected identified hazard within five business days.
-If the reported hazard cannot be corrected within five days, the lessor shall within the same five days provide the State with a written plan and timeline for correcting the hazard.
-If after the sixth working day the lessor has not corrected the hazard or provided a plan and reasonable timeframe for remediation, the State reserves the right to obtain competent workers to remediate the hazard.
-The lessor shall pay all related costs either by direct payment or by the State making the payment to the workers and reducing the rent accordingly.
+If at any time throughout the tenancy of the lease, and environmental, health, or safety hazard is suspected or identified, the State will provide written notice to the Lessor.
+The Lessor agrees to take corrective action to investigate, test and remedy the suspected identified hazard within five business days.
+If the reported hazard cannot be corrected within five days, the Lessor shall within the same five days provide the State with a written plan and timeline for correcting the hazard.
+If after the sixth working day, the Lessor has not corrected the hazard or provided a plan and reasonable timeframe for remediation, the State reserves the right to obtain competent workers to remediate the hazard.
+The Lessor shall pay all related costs either by direct payment or by the State making the payment to the workers and reducing the rent accordingly.
 If work is not completed and corrected to the States satisfaction within thirty days, the State may elect to withhold rent until corrected.

 SEC.
-3.12 HEATING
+3.10 HEATING

-A heating system shall be provided to maintain a uniform temperature between 68 degrees and 72 degrees.
-The temperature shall be maintained throughout all areas with the exception of the garage (if required).
+A heating system shall be provided to maintain a uniform temperature between 50 degrees and 70 degrees.
+The temperature shall be maintained throughout all areas.

-If the temperature is not maintained within the 68 degree to 72 degree range for a period of more than one working day, the lessor shall upon receipt of a written complaint from the State, provide suitable temporary/auxiliary heating or cooling equipment to maintain the temperature in the specified range.
+If the temperature is not maintained within the 50 degree to 70 degree range for a period of more than one working day, the Lessor shall upon receipt of a written complaint from the State, provide suitable temporary/auxiliary heating or cooling equipment to maintain the temperature in the specified range.

-If such temporary/auxiliary equipment is necessary to meet normal weather conditions for more than ten consecutive working days, the lessor will, no later than the eleventh working day, initiate a diligent effort to rectify the deficiency and forward a detailed schedule to the State.
+If such temporary/auxiliary equipment is necessary to meet normal weather conditions for more than ten consecutive working days, the Lessor will, no later than the eleventh working day, initiate a diligent effort to rectify the deficiency and forward a detailed schedule to the State.

-If after thirty consecutive working days the temporary/auxiliary equipment is still necessary to meet normal weather conditions, the State shall be free to hold the lessor in default in accordance with the provisions of this RFP, and seek other space.
+If after thirty consecutive working days the temporary/auxiliary equipment is still necessary to meet normal weather conditions, the State shall be free to hold the lessor in default in accordance with the provisions of this RFP and seek other space.